azriel91/peace/doc/src/side_projects/disposition/example_input.md

 # We want to make it easy to define dependencies between chains of things.
 thing_dependencies: &thing_dependencies
   edge_t_localhost__t_github_user_repo__pull:
-    # Last thing in the list has an edge back to first thing.
+    # Cyclic dependencies are where the last thing in the list has an edge back to first thing.
     #
     # Should have at least one `thing`.
     cyclic:
       - t_localhost
       - t_github_user_repo
   edge_t_localhost__t_github_user_repo__push:
-    # 2 or more things
+    # Can have 2 or more things
     sequence:
       - t_localhost
       - t_github_user_repo